Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.2.1.md

 ---

 ## 2. Definitions

-Define key entities and concepts used throughout the AWO standard.
+This section defines the key entities and concepts used throughout the Aurora Workflow Orchestration (AWO) standard.

-**Core Terms:**
+All terms are **normative** unless otherwise specified.

+Wherever applicable, definitions align with terminology used in the AWO Whitepaper and will later be cross-referenced to CRI-CORE schema identifiers.

+---

+### 2.1 Core Entities

+**Run**
-- **Run:** A discrete, traceable research execution instance.
+A discrete, traceable research execution instance.
+Each Run represents a bounded reasoning process that produces one or more verifiable artifacts and is identified by a unique timestamp or run ID.
+All Runs must be immutable once attested.

+**Provenance**
-- **Provenance:** The recorded lineage of all data, logic, and decisions that produced a result.
+The complete, chronological lineage of data, logic, parameters, and decisions leading to a result.
+Provenance includes all intermediate steps, transformations, and validations necessary to reproduce a Run.
+In CRI-CORE, this concept maps to the `provenance-ledger` schema.

+**Artifact**
-- **Artifact:** Any persistent output (report, manifest, ADR, checksum, dataset).
+Any persistent output generated within an AWO process.
+Artifacts include reports, manifests, ADRs, checksums, datasets, logs, or schema validation results.
+Artifacts must be versioned, hashable, and linkable to a Run.

+**Attestation**
-- **Attestation:** Human or automated confirmation that artifacts are complete, correct, and verified.
+A confirmation—human, automated, or hybrid—that artifacts produced during a Run are complete, correct, and verified against defined falsifiability criteria.
-- **ADR:** Architecture Decision Record documenting the reasoning behind changes.
+Attestations are recorded in `approval.json` and form the evidentiary basis for repository integrity.

+**ADR (Architecture Decision Record)**
+A structured document that records a significant reasoning or design choice, the context in which it was made, and its consequences.
+ADRs form the canonical log of epistemic evolution and are numbered sequentially (`ADR-0001` to `ADR-NNNN`).
+Each Run must reference at least one ADR.

+**Manifest (Falsifiability Manifest)**
-- **Manifest:** A falsifiability declaration defining disproof conditions before execution.
+A declaration of the hypothesis, predicted outcomes, and explicit disproof conditions for a Run.
+The Manifest defines what constitutes falsification before execution.
+It serves as the precondition for attestation and must be stored under `/docs/`.

+---

+### 2.2 Secondary Concepts

+**Repository**
+The complete version-controlled environment in which all AWO artifacts are stored.
+Every AWO-compliant Repository must maintain a standard directory structure defined in Section 4.

+**Role**
+A functional agent—human or synthetic—responsible for a specific epistemic operation within the reasoning lifecycle (see Section 3).
+Roles are procedural, not hierarchical.

+**Conformance**
+The degree to which an AWO repository satisfies all mandatory requirements defined in this specification.
+Conformance is binary (pass/fail) for each clause but may include graded compliance levels (“Minimum,” “Standard,” “Full”) as defined in the Adoption Guide.

+**Attestation Record**
+The recorded output of a completed review or validation step, stored as a structured file (`approval.json`) under the corresponding Run directory.
+It includes participant identity, timestamp, and signature or digital hash.

+---

+### 2.3 Future Schema Alignment
+All defined entities in this section will be mapped to corresponding CRI-CORE schema classes in later versions.
+Cross-references will be introduced once the enforcement layer is finalized.

-**TODO:** Refine definitions list and cross-link to CRI-CORE schema references later.
+**TODO:** Refine definitions list and cross-link to CRI-CORE schema references after CRI draft publication.

 ---